 Excessive Hair Shedding

 One of the first signs of low zinc?
-You’ll find way too much hair in your brush or shower drain.
+Your brush (or shower drain will have too much hair in it).

 Dry Scalp and Brittle Strands